• Skip to primary navigation

 Mix roti dough

-• Place flour in a large bowl.
+• Place 2 ⅓ cups whole wheat bread flour (300 grams) in a large bowl.
 You can use the mixing bowl of your stand mixer.

-• Put water and salt in a saucepan and bring to a boil.
+• Put 1 ½ cups water (355 grams by weight) and 1 tsp.
+Himalayan pink salt in a saucepan and bring to a boil.
 Remove water from heat as soon as it boils.
 That way, it won't evaporate.

 • Pour boiling water over the flour.
 Mix with a heavy spoon.
 A sturdy wooden spoon works great.
 You should be able to moisten all the flour and clean the sides of the bowl without using your hands.